haosulab/ManiSkill/docs/source/tasks/table_top_gripper/index.md

 :color: primary

 **Task Description:**
-A robot needs to pick up a hockey stick and pull the cube towards the pre-specified target.
+A simple task where the robot needs to pick up a hockey stick use it to pull the cube towards the pre-specified target.

 **Supported Robots: (Panda)**

 **Randomizations:**
 - the cube's xy position is randomized on top of a table in the region [0.1, 0.1] x [-0.1, -0.1].
 It is placed flat on the table
-- the target goal region (...)
+- the position of the stick and goal is always the same relative to the cube

 **Success Conditions:**
 - the cube position is within `goal_thresh` (default 0.025m) euclidean distance of the goal position